Google Analytics MCP Server

 **Replace these placeholders in your MCP configuration:**

-- `/path/to/your/service-account-key.json` with your JSON file path
+- `/path/to/your/service-account-key.json` with the absolute path to your JSON key

-- `123456789` with your GA4 Property ID
+- `123456789` with your numeric GA4 Property ID

-- `/full/path/to/ga4-mcp-server/` with your download path (Method B only)
+- `/full/path/to/google-analytics-mcp/.venv/bin/python` with your virtual environment's Python path (Method B only)

 ---